trpc/trpc/www/docs/further/further-reading.md

 - Data layer integrated with the Next.js runtime, resulting in a more integrated experience
 - If already using Next.js, it's extremely simple to switch to Blitz and adopt the data layer incrementally
-- Automatic integration with Blitz auth
+- Automatic integration with Blitz' auth
 - Since you import server functions directly to the frontend, you can do things like CMD+click a function to jump to definition
 - Blitzjs has a bigger community
 - Not a single API-endpoint so you don't have any code size issues in serverless environments